pa1n-dev/nixware_x64/README.md

 The cheat almost completely repeats the old nixware menu, which is why it has such a name

+The cheat is updated every week on Monday (almost)

+Please write about problems and errors in [issues](https://github.com/pa1n-dev/nixware_x64/issues)

+I will also now attach the virus total to each update

+Also, this cheat that you download from other sites besides this github may be viruses

 #### Showcase
 [Menu showcase](https://pa1n-dev.github.io/nixware/showcase/)